munificent/craftinginterpreters/book/control-flow.md

 <aside name="turing">

 Turing called his inventions "a-machines" for "automatic".
-He wasn't so self-aggrandizing to put his *own* name on them.
+He wasn't so self-aggrandizing as to put his *own* name on them.
 Later mathematicians did that for him.
 That's how you get famous while still retaining some modesty.

 </aside>